The Zambian beer comes in two types, opaque beer and clear beer. Most affluent Zambians drink clear beer which is a bit more expensive.

 Chibuku Shake Shake

-The other popular brands are Castle Lager and Eagle Lager.
+The other popular brands are Castle Lager, Carling Black label and Eagle Lager.
 These are brewed by Zambian Breweries, subsidiaries of South African Breweries.

-The Alcohol content of Mosi is 4%, while that of Castle is 5%.
-Eagle Lager’s alcohol content is 5.5%.
+The alcohol content of Mosi is 4%, while that of Castle is 5%.
+Black label and Eagle Lager are at 5.5% each.
 These are the most commonly beers found in Zambia.

 Beers in Zambia are served chilled and cost under $1.00 in most bars in towns, but are high priced in lodges and hotels.